 It is possible to seek modifying conditions of supervised release in federal courts.
 There must be a valid reason, not merely that you did not like the sentence.
 For example, a judge ordered a person to serve three months in a halfway house upon release from prison.
 The person is moved by the Bureau of Prisons to the halfway house three months earlier than expected.
-If the date of release remained the same, then the person would have served six months in a halfway house, which was not the judge’s sentence or intention.
+If the release date remained the same, the person would have served six months in a halfway house, which was not the judge’s sentence or intention.
 BOP failing to update the release date would be a good reason to file a motion to modify the conditions of supervised release.
-A federal and state judge can modify a sentence when a proper motion is filed and presented to the court with attorneys making oral arguments as to why the modifying of conditions of supervised release is appropriate.
+A federal and state judge can change a sentence when a proper motion is filed and presented to the court with attorneys making oral arguments as to why the modifying of conditions of supervised release is appropriate.

 Common problems that might require a modification of someone’s conditions of supervised release would be the need for the defendant to move to another state, travel abroad, or get a change in a payment plan.
-A judge of the United States District Court in Detroit can also modify the conditions of pretrial release to allow the defendant to be released from the court’s supervision earlier than previously ordered.
-Changes in circumstances may merit this type of relief, excellent behavior while on supervised release, or health issues.
+A United States District Court judge in Detroit can also modify the pretrial release conditions to allow the defendant to be released from the court’s supervision earlier than previously ordered.
+Changes in circumstances may merit this relief, excellent behavior while on supervised release, or health issues.

 Lewis & Dickstein, P.L.L.C.
 Is The Pre-Eminent Law Firm in Michigan to Assist in Modifying Conditions of Supervised Release